openwfm/wrf-sfire-docs/docs/clusters_guide.md

 [[File:Puttywindows.png|center|PuTTY Windows]]
 -->

-You can also use the [Windows 10 subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), where you install a Linux distribution as an app and can use it to ssh out like from a terminal window like on any Linux machine.
+You can also use the [Windows 10 subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), where you install a Linux distribution as an app and can use it to ssh out like from a terminal window on any Linux machine.
 This is often more stable than Putty, which tends to get stuck on some computers.

 Either way, from a terminal window, at the command line prompt type in: